IELTS Speaking Test

 TIP!
 Practice giving a speech in two minutes.

 TIP!
 Give long answers so there will be less time for the examiner to ask more difficult follow-up questions.
-At least it worked for us.

 - Describe an open-air or street market which you enjoyed visiting